Climate change in Bangladesh: Adaptation

 Climate change adaptation and disaster risk reduction may seem two different fields but both are similar in their objectives which is to build resilience in the face of hazards.
 The relation between the two field in one study is explained as 'Climate change adaptation requires the re-shaping and re-designing of development, social and economic practices to respond effectively to new or anticipated environmental changes.
 Likewise Disaster Risk Reduction seeks to influence development decision-making and protect development aspirations from environment related risks.
 The effectiveness of both adaptation and DRR are limited if they are not viewed within the broader context of sustainable development.

 Bangladesh has shown important results on disaster risk mitigation and is in fact, one of the world leaders in disaster management.
 It has been made possible as the country changed its disaster programs from prevention to risk reduction.
 The deaths and damages by natural catastrophes has been drastically reduced in comparison to 1970.
 Once highly dependent on international aid for providing relief to the affected communities through ad-hoc relief supports, the country soon realized the importance of establishing a culture of resilience to mitigate the risk occurred from the catastrophes.

 With a mission 'to achieve a paradigm shift in disaster management from conventional response and relief to a more comprehensive risk reduction culture, and to promote food security as an important factor in ensuring the resilience of communities to hazards' the government of Bangladesh in collaboration with multilateral partners and civil society organizations working on a direction to achieve 3 goals which are i.
 Saving lives, ii.
 Protecting investments iii.
 Effective recovery and building.

 Bangladesh allocates about $3 billion annually for adaptation and disaster management, with 75 percent of this funding sourced domestically.
-This significant investment demonstrates the government's commitment to enhancing its adaptive capacity and managing disaster risks effectively.